 I hit the ground running when it came to my job search, mostly because I knew I had to work twice as hard due to so many economic changes that were causing the market to be oversaturated with job seekers.
 I was determined, but this also gave me ease in knowing I wasn’t alone.
 Thousands of recent grads, and myself, were all patiently waiting for the opportunity to get our foot in the door of the dream company we worked so hard for during extremely unprecedented times.

 The interview process was stressful – there were so many qualified candidates, but I persevered.
 I knew I deserved this opportunity, and I was going to get it.
 Agency Creative gave me that chance and the opportunity to finally experience the agency life I spent four years of schooling talking about and preparing for.
 I remember how nervous I was on my first day and how I tried my best to prepare, but I still had no clue what to expect.
 I walked in, was greeted at the door, taken to my very own desk and jumped right into our weekly status meeting.
 I was a part of the team.

-My skills have been put to the test and there are learning curves that need to be met.
-There are some things I never learned in college, but I have been exposed to and learned here, and the hands-on approach has proved to be beneficial.
+My bilingual marketing skills have been put to the test and there are learning curves that need to be met.
+There are some things I was never taught in college, but I have been exposed to and learned here, and the hands-on approach has proved to be beneficial.
 I know I am not afraid to ask questions or take on a challenge that will allow me to evolve professionally.
 From being part of the step-by-step process of a brand immersion, to research and developing a client’s brand, and all the business and budgeting in between all in just my first month.
-The deadlines are tight, the work is detailed, but the coffee is strong, and it makes me excited for how much more growth I have to do at AC and the industry.
+The deadlines are tight, the work is detailed, but the coffee is strong, and it makes me excited for how much more growth I have to do at AC and the bilingual marketing industry.